lucas-batier/mowing-detection/README.md

 - `--mode` path to the modal dataset array
 - `--context` path to the contextual dataset array
-- `--labels` path to the groundtruht labels array
+- `--labels` path to the groundtruth labels array

 *Output*